-People with opioid use disorder are at higher risk for many mental health conditions, especially anxiety and depression.
+People with OUD are at higher risk for many mental health conditions, especially anxiety and depression.

-Co-occurring disorders occur when a mental health condition and a substance use disorder are present in the same person at the same time.
-The conditions require simultaneous treatment.
+Co-occurring disorders occur when a mental health condition and substance use disorder are present in the same person at the same time.
+The issues require simultaneous treatment.

 What Are Co-Occurring Disorders?

 The term co-occurring disorders refers to two or more chronic conditions that exist and need treatment at the same time.

 Often, co-occurring disorders are a combination of a substance use disorder (SUD) and a mental/behavioral health condition, such as these: